-In 1998, Blessed John Paul II was asked for suggestions on use of a $5 million gift with no requirements attached.
-The Holy Father responded quickly and clearly:
+In 1998, Saint John Paul II was asked how he would use a $5 million gift that would come with no requirements attached.
+The Holy Father answered quickly and clearly:

 Establish an endowment fund that would give scholarships to seminarians, priests, religious sisters and laity from disadvantaged countries.
 The scholarships would allow them to study in Rome, then return to their dioceses equipped to teach the authentic magisterium of the Church.

-The idea may have come from a chapter right in the Blessed Father’s own life.
-After he was ordained in 1946, shortly before the Communists took control of his Polish homeland, he was sent to Rome as a student priest where he obtained an advanced degree at the Angelicum.
-Imagine our Catholic story if he had not been given this opportunity!
+The idea may have come from a chapter right out of Saint John Paul's own life.
+After he was ordained in 1946, shortly before the Communists took control of his Polish homeland, he was sent to Rome as a student priest.
+There he obtained an advanced degree at the Angelicum.
+Imagine how our Catholic story would have changed if he had not been given this opportunity!